 - Cons: Heat intensity doesn’t last the entire time

 Low-Tech Reusable Hand Warmer: HotSnapZ

-HotSnapZ($23) is an interesting compromise in terms of hand warmers.
-It is reusable but does not require any fuel, making it extremely easy to use.
+HotSnapZ ($20) is an interesting compromise in terms of hand warmers.
+It’s reusable but doesn’t require any fuel, making it extremely easy to use.
 However, because of that, it cannot hold heat for a very long time.